pyeventsourcing/eventsourcing/README.md

     assert notification_ids == [5, 6]
 ```

-Run the code in default "development" environment (uses default "Plain Old Python Object"
+We can run the code in default "development" environment (uses
-infrastructure, with no encryption and no compression).
+default "Plain Old Python Object" infrastructure, with no encryption
+and no compression).

 ```python